pcrubianoa/laravelEloquentExpertLevel/readme.md

         return view('articles.index', compact('articles'));
     }

-we have the follow result.
+You have the follow result.
 The order will be incorrect.

     "select * from `articles` where `user_id` = ? and year(`created_at`) = ? or year(`updated_at`) = ?"